Britain's FTSE boosted by oil stocks and housebuilders after UK budget

 * Higher stamp duty rate boosts housebuilders

-* Tate & Lyle, Britvic slip on sugar tax (Adds detail, updates prices at close)
+* Tate & Lyle, Britvic hit by sugar tax (Recasts, adds quote and updates prices)

 By Kit Rees and Alistair Smout